Hearty Low-Carb Keto Beef Stew (Instant Pot)

 This post is sponsored by Sprouts Farmers Market.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.

-We’re just two weeks away from Christmas (OMG, have you done your holiday shopping yet?
-Our gift guide can help!) and I don’t know about you, but getting dinner on the table is a feat in itself this time of year.
+I don’t know about you, but getting dinner on the table is a feat in itself most days of the year.

 Bonus points if that recipe is ultra cozy and comforting, warming and seasonal, healthy and anti-inflammatory.

-And that’s exactly what this Keto beef stew is.
+And that’s exactly what this gluten-free, Keto beef stew is.
 Take a look:

 Is Beef Stew Really Healthy?